 He has extensive experience handling sensitive government inquiries and internal investigations.
 Selected representations include:

-- The Board of the Wounded Warrior Project in a highly publicized investigation of allegations of misuse of donor funds;
+- The Board of the Wounded Warrior Project in an investigation of allegations of misuse of donor funds;

 - Chief compliance officer of a global bank in connection with DOJ, SEC and U.S. Senate investigations;

-- L-3 Communications Holdings, Inc., a publicly traded defense contractor, in DOJ and SEC investigations concerning alleged accounting improprieties;
+- A publicly traded defense contractor, in DOJ and SEC investigations concerning alleged accounting improprieties;

-- A private equity firm in an SEC Investment Advisers Act investigation concerning expense allocation issues;
+- A private equity firm in an SEC investigation concerning expense allocation;

 Paul is consistently recognized as a leader in his field for government investigations and securities litigation by Chambers USA, where sources describe him as “excellent”; “a great lawyer”; highlight his “unparalleled judgment on really difficult issues that have litigation implications”; “one of the finest lawyers on the planet”; and “someone who is very effective and extraordinarily decent.”
 He is also consistently recognized by The Legal 500 where sources describe him as “an outstanding litigator with an excellent case-management ability.”
 In addition, he is recognized as a National and New York “Litigation Star” in Securities Litigation by Benchmark Litigation, and was named a BTI Client Service All-Star by in-house counsel for outstanding client service.
 Earlier in his career, he was named one of the top “45 Lawyers Under 45” in the United States by The American Lawyer.